 Customer-managed encryption keys (CMEK)

 If you need more control over the keys used to encrypt data at rest within a Google Cloud project, several Google Cloud services offer the ability to protect data related to those services using encryption keys managed by the customer within Cloud KMS.
 These encryption keys are called customer-managed encryption keys (CMEK).
-When you protect data in Google Cloud services with CMEK, that data cannot be read from disk without access to the CMEK key, and the CMEK key is fully within your control.
+When you protect data in Google Cloud services with CMEK, the CMEK key is within your control.

 Using CMEK doesn't necessarily provide more security than Google's default encryption mechanisms.
 In addition, using CMEK incurs additional costs related to Cloud KMS.
 Using CMEK gives you control over more aspects of the lifecycle and management of your keys, such as (but not limited to) the following abilities: